-The post-MSN Doctor of Nursing Practice Psych-Mental Health Nursing Practice (DNP PMHNP) program at the University of North Florida is designed as a program for those who already possess, at a minimum, a MS in Nursing, and are certified as an Advanced Practice Registered Nurse who wish to obtain their DNP and become certified as PMHNP.
+The post-MSN Doctor of Nursing Practice Psych-Mental Health Nursing Practice (DNP PMHNP) program at the University of North Florida is designed as a program for those who already possess, at a minimum, a MS in Nursing, and are licensed as an Advanced Practice Registered Nurse (APRN) and nationally certified as a Nurse Practitioner who wish to obtain their DNP and become certified as PMHNP.

 Online Information Session